 The Internet is one giant soup pot of information, where everything is all just swirled together.
 This can make it extremely difficult to pick out the valuable news from the inane chatter or sales pitches.
 As a small business owner, you don’t have time to sift through tons of websites, Twitter feeds, Facebook groups, and blogs to find out what you need to know.
-In many cases, you might just find one website that (kind of) answers your question and call that good.
-Sometimes this works and sometimes it backfires.
-We didn’t think that was the best way to treat hard-working small business owners, so we came up with an answer: an easier method of finding the answer you need.
 We’ve sorted through the mess and rounded up the best of the best.
-We’ve found the most down-to-earth and noteworthy sites for small business news that the online world has to offer.
+We’ve found the most down-to-earth and noteworthy resources for small businesses that the online world has to offer.

 Let’s get started!

-Sometimes you just want your news delivered from a friend (or a small business champion).
+Sometimes you just want leading information and resources for small businesses delivered from a friend (or a small business champion).
 The people listed below are a few of the best to follow if you want to stay current on small business news, ideas, and trends.

-So many news sources, so little time.
-We’ve narrowed the field for informative sites that relate to small business news, including teachable articles, finance, marketing, HR, SBA loans, technology, and sales tax.
+So many small business resources, so little time.
+We’ve narrowed the field for informative sites that relate to small business tips and news, including teachable articles, business finance, marketing, HR, SBA loans, technology, and sales tax.
 Never fear: we included some fun ones, too.

 The online magazine Noobpreneur showcases multiple authors on subjects like business management, business technology, and marketing.
 The “noobpreneur” is a newbie entrepreneur, someone who is “a newbie (first-timer) in his/her entrepreneurial journey.
 In other words, a noobpreneur is someone who is not afraid to learn new knowledge and try new things.”